z3z1ma/alto/README.md

 [![Documentation](https://github.com/z3z1ma/alto/actions/workflows/pages/pages-build-deployment/badge.svg)](https://z3z1ma.github.io/alto/)

+✨ We have a lightweight, searchable **[tap](https://z3z1ma.github.io/alto/docs/integrations/taps)** index and **[target](https://z3z1ma.github.io/alto/docs/integrations/targets)** index embedded in the docs if you want to peruse the available integrations too!
+All links there forward to the integration documentation on Meltano Hub. ⏩

 ## Introduction

 👋 Alto is a versatile data integration tool that allows you to easily run [Singer](https://www.singer.io/) plugins, build and cache [PEX](https://github.com/pantsbuild/pex) files encapsulating those plugins, and create a data reservoir 💧 whereby you can extract once and replay to as many destinations as you want as many times as you want.
 With Alto, you can seamlessly connect to various data sources, store your data in a centralized reservoir (singerlake), and manage lean, efficient extract load flows.
 Throw it into a `dbt` project, a data science project, or a passion project without fear of conflicting dependencies and watch it *just work*.
-The alto config file can sit right next to your dbt project yaml with no other changes to your repo beyond adding `singer-alto` to your requirements and you can be running data pipelines, today!
+The alto config file can sit right next to your dbt project yaml with no other changes to your repo beyond adding `singer-alto` to your requirements and you can be running data pipelines, today! 🎯

 Like [Meltano](https://github.com/meltano/meltano), Alto is driven **entirely by configuration** and the config structure drew much of its inspiration from Meltano.
 Alto supports YAML, TOML, and JSON leveraging [Dynaconf](https://github.com/dynaconf/dynaconf) for robust features.
 Because of the similarities to Meltano, using one or the other is a fairly straightforward process!